 Our seal testing laboratory includes a total of seven rotary test fixtures, and is staffed by two technicians, a testing engineer, and a technician trainee.
 In an average year, they perform over 12,000 hours of rotary testing.
 Their efforts are directed by a group of engineers having a combined total of over 90 years of experience with Kalsi Engineering’s rotary seal technology.

-Our significant investment in testing personnel and facilities allows us to compare the performance of newer seal geometries and materials to older ones, and to evaluate various hardware implantations, in a continual pursuit of increased rotary seal performance and reliability.
+Our significant investment in testing personnel and facilities allows us to compare the performance of newer seal geometries and materials to older ones, and to evaluate various hardware implementations, in a continual pursuit of increased rotary seal performance and reliability.
 Contact Kalsi Engineering for additional information on our high pressure RCD seals.
 For size availability, see our shaft seal catalog.